srinathmahto/Timeseries_project/README.md

    * 30 days before sowing
    * 30 days after sowing
+   * Only records falling within ±30 days of the sowing date were considered for the calculation.
 4. Calculated average NDVI for each crop type within those windows.

 ## Results